aseprite/api/api/sprite.md

 [opened as a sequence](https://www.aseprite.org/docs/open#loading-image-sequences), each frame would have its own palette.
-This only occurs when there are at least two different indexed palettes, so the indexed palette for the `spr_01.png` frame would have different index-to-color mapping than the indexed palette for the `spr_02.png` (same with `spr_03.png`), hence the need for three sprite palettes.
-If two images/frames have the same indexed palette, they will share (so if `spr_01.png` and `spr_02.png` have the same palette, but `spr_03.png` has a different one, there would be `2` sprite palettes).
+This only occurs when there are at least two different indexed palettes, so the indexed palette for the `spr_01.png` frame would have a different index-to-color mapping than the indexed palette for `spr_02.png` (as would `spr_03.png`), hence the need for three sprite palettes.
+If two images/frames have the same indexed palette, they will share it (so if `spr_01.png` and `spr_02.png` have the same palette, but `spr_03.png` has a different one, there would be `2` sprite palettes).

-There is no proper UI to support multiple palettes at the moment, but in a future we want to create an easy way to create [color cycling animations](https://en.wikipedia.org/wiki/Color_cycling).
+There is no proper UI to support multiple palettes at the moment, but in the future we want to create an easy way to create [color cycling animations](https://en.wikipedia.org/wiki/Color_cycling).

 ## Sprite.layers